 In accordance with the above, the AWSEF annually awards academic scholarships to support full-time graduate students pursuing degrees in enology, viticulture, or health aspects of wine.
 Applicants must be North American citizens or permanent residents (U.S., Canada, Mexico, Bahamas, and West Indies Islands) and enrolled in a college or university program leading to an MS or PhD degree.
 Applications must be fully completed and submitted by March 31 of each calendar year to be eligible for a scholarship award beginning in the fall term of the following academic year.
 Scholarship materials may be found on this site at the Application page.

-The AWSEF was born in 1994 from the American Wine Society (AWS).
+The AWSEF was conceived in 1993 from the American Wine Society (AWS).
 AWSEF is related to but operates separately from the AWS.
 For complete information on the AWS, please visit their web site at: www.AmericanWineSociety.org